Roy Smiles: Career

-Funny People, his book on his comedy heroes, was published by Oberon Books in 2016.

 Ten Plays by Roy Smiles was published by Oberon Books in 2018.
-Containing his plays on Albert Camus, Richard Burton, Oscar Wilde/George Bernard Shaw, Evelyn Waugh, Tony Hancock, Lenny Bruce, the Enola Gay, the Iraq War, Marilyn Monroe/Arthur Miller & the 2011 London Riots.
+Containing his plays on Albert Camus, Richard Burton, Oscar Wilde, Evelyn Waugh, Tony Hancock, Lenny Bruce, the Enola Gay, the Iraq War, Marilyn Monroe & the 2011 London Riots.

 Ying Tong, Pythonesque and Good Evening were broadcast on BBC Radio 4.
 As were his plays: Dear Arthur Love John, Goodnight From Him and Memories Of A Cad.

-The Funny Girls - his play about Barbra Streisand & Joan Rivers rivalry/friendship, was first staged at The Wimbledon Theatre in September 2021.
+The Funny Girls – his play about Barbra Streisand & Joan Rivers rivalry/friendship, was first staged at The Wimbledon Theatre in September 2021.

-A Sober October - his biographical memoir on surviving bowel cancer, was published on Amazon Books in 2022.
+A Sober October – his biographical memoir on surviving bowel cancer, was published on Amazon Books in 2022.

-The Lad Himself - his play about Tony Hancock, had its London premiere at Upstairs At The Gate in Highgate in April 2022.
+The Lad Himself – his play about Tony Hancock, had its London premiere at Upstairs At The Gate in Highgate in April 2022.

-Forty two of his plays are self-published on Amazon Books.
+Forty three of his plays are available on Amazon Books.

-The Lyrics - his book of the lyrics of his one hundred & forty songs, was published on Amazon Books in November 2023.
+The Lyrics – his book of the lyrics of his songs, was published on Amazon Books in November 2023.

-40 Big Hits (Volume III) - was released on Spotify in August 2024.

 His music sites passed the target of 500,000 listens as of September 2024.

-Ghosts Of London, a 3 track EP, was released in October 2024.

-The Czech language version of Kurt & Sid was produced in Prague at the Malostranská beseda from January 2025.
+The Czech language version of Kurt & Sid was produced in Prague at the Malostranská beseda in 2025.

+Down By The Thames, a 3 track EP, was released in November 2025.

+A Stranger To The Sun, a single, was released on Spotify in January 2026.

+The Ballads, a compilation of his ballads, was released on Spotify in June 2026.

+In August of 2026 he released his 11th album: Stranger To The Sun.

+The single A Flower In London was released in September 2026.